wdawson/okta.github.io/_source/_posts/2018-04-10-oauth-authorization-code-grant-type.md

 The application makes a POST request to the service's token endpoint with the following parameters:

 * `grant_type=authorization_code` - This tells the token endpoint that the application is using the Authorization Code grant type.
-* `code=` - The application includes the authorization code it was given in the redirect.
+* `code` - The application includes the authorization code it was given in the redirect.
-* `redirect_uri=` - The same redirect URI that was used when requesting the code.
+* `redirect_uri` - The same redirect URI that was used when requesting the code.
 Some APIs don’t require this parameter, so you’ll need to double check the documentation of the particular API you’re accessing.
-* `client_id=` - The application's client ID.
+* `client_id` - The application's client ID.
-* `client_secret=` - The application's client secret.
+* `client_secret` - The application's client secret.
 This ensures that the request to get the access token is made only from the application, and not from a potential attacker that may have intercepted the authorization code.

 The token endpoint will verify all the parameters in the request, ensuring the code hasn't expired and that the client ID and secret match.
 If everything checks out, it will generate an access token and return it in the response!